jarviscanada/jarvis_data_eng_AnneLi/linux_sql/README.md

 # Start a psql instance using psql_docker.sh
 ./scripts/psql_docker.sh create db_username db_password

+# Connect to the PostgreSQL instance
+psql -h localhost -U postgres -W

+# You will now be in the "Read-Evaluate-Print Loop" (REPL) of the PostgreSQL instance (`postgres=#`), create a database using the following command:
+CREATE DATABASE host_agent;
+\q

 # Create tables using ddl.sql
 psql -h localhost -U postgres -d host_agent -f sql/ddl.sql